scbeom/ctv_tutorial/pages/sysmodule/sm_lineage.md

 sidebar: mydoc_sidebar
 permalink: sm_lineage.html
 folder: sysmodule
-summary: These instructions will help you get started quickly with the theme.....
+summary: This page describes how to use the Lineage view of CellTrackVis.
 ---

 ## Overview